-Illegal drugs, drug paraphernalia, alcohol and alcoholic beverage containers are not allowed on the preserve.
+Illegal drugs, drug paraphernalia, alcohol and alcoholic beverage containers are not allowed on the property.

 Use of the property for any kind of commercial activity, including “cave-for-pay” caving or other recreational activities is prohibited.

-No hunting or firearms will be allowed on the property other than by the owner and/or his designees.
+No hunting or firearms will be allowed on the property other than by the owner and/or her designees.

-The Preserve shall be closed during the Pennsylvania hunting season with the only exception being granted to the owner and/or his designees.
+The cave shall be closed in November and December for hunting season with the only exception being granted to the owner and/or her designees.

 Exceptions to any part of the access policy or management plan must be obtained in writing from the MAKC board of directors in advance.

-The Mid-Atlantic Karst Conservancy, its board of directors, the Hesston Cave Preserve management team, Dan Denton, the National Speleological Society or its local chapters (grottos) or any individual members thereof will not be liable for any damages, accidents, injuries, or death on the surface or subsurface of the property.
-All the above named organizations will also not be liable for any damage or loss of personal property while visiting the preserve.
+The Mid-Atlantic Karst Conservancy, its board of directors, the Hesston Cave management team, Dorothy Denton, the National Speleological Society or its local chapters (grottos) or any individual members thereof will not be liable for any damages, accidents, injuries, or death on the surface or subsurface of the property.
+All the above-named organizations will also not be liable for any damage or loss of personal property while visiting the cave.

 The MAKC promotes a policy of non-discrimination for everyone.
 That policy, adopted by the MAKC Board on February 16, 2019, is as follows: